patrontech/LeapMobileSDKDemo-Android/README.md

 }
 ```

-Without this, SDK APIs used in `SdkActivity` may not behave correctly.
+Without this, SDK APIs used in your host Activity (for example `SdkActivity` or `SdkComposeNavigationActivity`) may not behave correctly.

 ---